The Semitic language group includes: The meaning of Semitic languages in the linguistic encyclopedic dictionary. Living Semitic languages

 The rise of the national liberation movement

 In April 1860, a widespread peasant uprising broke out in Sicily.
-Garibaldi, at the head of a detachment of volunteers he had created - the famous "thousand" - hastened to help the rebels.
-Among the fighters of the "thousand" were dominated by workers, artisans, fishermen, but there were also students, lawyers and journalists.
-Revolutionaries from other countries (including Russians - F. Komissarzhevsky, L. Mechnikov and others) participated in the detachment of Garibaldians.
-Garibaldi's detachment, after landing in Sicily, began to grow rapidly; the people greeted him as a liberator.
-On May 15, in a battle with the troops of the King of Naples at Calatafimi (near Palermo), Garibaldi's volunteers won a complete victory.
-The uprising engulfed the entire south of Italy.
+Garibaldi, at the head of the detachment of volunteers he created - the famous “thousand” - hastened to help the rebels.
+Among the fighters of the “thousand” workers, artisans, and fishermen predominated, but there were also students, lawyers and journalists.
+Revolutionaries from other countries took part in the Garibaldian detachment (including Russians - F. Komissarzhevsky, L. Mechnikov and others).
+Garibaldi's detachment began to grow rapidly after landing in Sicily; the people greeted him as a liberator.
+On May 15, in the battle with the troops of the Neapolitan king at Calatafimi (near Palermo), Garibaldi's volunteers won a complete victory.
+The uprising spread throughout southern Italy.
 Garibaldi won a number of new brilliant victories here too.
-The dynasty of the Neapolitan Bourbons was overthrown, the king hastily fled, Garibaldi on September 7 triumphantly entered the capital of the kingdom - Naples.
+The Neapolitan Bourbon dynasty was overthrown, the king hastily fled, Garibaldi triumphantly entered the capital of the kingdom, Naples, on September 7.

-Marx and Engels followed the heroic struggle of Garibaldi and his associates with deep attention and ardent sympathy.
-Analyzing the reasons for the victories of his army, Engels emphasized its popular character and noted that "Garibaldi showed himself not only as a brave leader and clever strategist, but also as a scientifically trained general."
-F. Engels, Garibaldi in Calabria, K. Marx and F. Engels, Works, vol. XII, part 2, p.
+Marx and Engels followed the heroic struggle of Garibaldi and his comrades with deep attention and warm sympathy.
+Analyzing the reasons for the victories of his army, Engels emphasized its popular character and noted that “Garibaldi showed himself not only to be a brave leader and a clever strategist, but also a scientifically trained general.”( F. Engels, Garibaldi in Calabria, K. Marx and F. Engels, Works, vol. XII, part 2, p.
 149.)

-In accordance with the latest classification (developed by R. Hezron in 1973–74), the family of Semitic languages is divided into the following branches and groups:
+In accordance with the latest classification(developed by R. Hetzron in 1973–74), the family of Semitic languages is divided into the following branches and groups:

 I. The eastern branch is represented by the extinct Akkadian (or Assyro-Babylonian) language of 3-1 thousand BC. e. (see Akkad, Mesopotamia) and, possibly, the Eblaite language of 3 thousand BC. e. (in northwestern Syria, see Ebla).